micanogueira/micanogueira.github.io/content/highlights/educational.md

 ## At a glance: achievements and highlights throughout my educational journey

 :   ### M.Sc. in Politics & Technology at TUM

     <span class="eduperiod">2025 ➛ Present</span>

     {{< fa solid user-graduate >}}&nbsp;[Pursuing] the Master’s Program in Politics & Technology with a specialization in sustainability at the Technical University of Munich.

-[Pursuing]                  /timeline/master_degree_tum/ "See this event in the timeline"
+[Pursuing]:         /timeline/master_degree_tum/ "See this event in the timeline"

 :   ### B.Sc. in Management & Technology at TUM

     <span class="eduperiod">2021 ➛ 2025</span>